-Quy Le: I would say Product Management is the combination of business strategy and project management.
+Quy Le: I would say Product Management is the combination of business strategy and Project Management.
 It’s being a leader of your product.
-I think the concept of Product Management is often viewed as an intersection of business, design, and engineering.
+I think the concept of Product Management is often viewed as an intersection of business, design and engineering.
 You work a lot on strategy and defining the vision of your product.
-Defining the user-experience and collaborating with engineers are also key to ensure your product’s success.
+Defining the user-experience and collaborating with engineers are also key to ensuring your product’s success.

 Quy Le: So I started getting into Product Management in sort of the “reverse” way, as opposed to those who entered the field to start their own business.
 I started out as an engineer back in the late 90s, where I joined a small startup of four people.
 During that phase, I was really interested in the business side of Product Development.

 As an engineer, I had a lot of exposure on not only how we were building the product but also why.
 These discussions peaked my interest and led to my transition into Product Management.
 While I work on many projects at Yelp, I also have small projects on the side which drive what I’m doing and keep me feeling productive and motivated.